Upmarket Epic Fantasy

 She knew the risks.
 She’d paid the heavy toll before.

 Her stomach constricted as if squeezed by some giant snake.
-Lordly visit or not, she had been a fool to presume the woods safe, much less to gut her salvation so close to a trail.
+Mule train or not, she had been a fool to presume the woods safe, much less gut her salvation so close to a trail.